Teenage girl

 If your child or young person are having difficulties at nursery, school or college we strongly encourage parents to listen to the feedback received from both the school and the child and piece a picture together in order to better understand the difficulties a child is experiencing and assess where support and accommodations can implemented.

-Here are some links to organisations have created resources with extensive lists of possible adjustments.
+Here are some links to organisations who have created resources with extensive lists of possible adjustments.

 Understanding and Supporting Dysregulation